 Toronto, Ontario, Canada.
 The scope of research and complexity of cases at UHN has made us a national and international

 and help others.
 At UHN, we welcome your contribution and offer different ways you can help so you can find one that suits you.

 of our experts for an interview.
 It's also the place to find UHN media policies and catch up on our news stories, videos, media releases,

-Toronto, Canada, (February 1, 2017) - The Peter Munk Cardiac Centre at Toronto General Hospital today announced the launch of the FIBrinogen REplenishment in Surgery (FIBRES) study in acquired fibrinogen deficiency.
+Toronto (Feb.
+1, 2017) - The Peter Munk Cardiac Centre at Toronto General Hospital today announced the launch of the FIBrinogen REplenishment in Surgery (FIBRES) study in acquired fibrinogen deficiency.
 Fibrinogen is a protein that helps form blood clots.
 FIBRES is a prospective, multi-centre, randomized, active-control, phase 3 clinical trial comparing fibrinogen concentrate with cryoprecipitate (a plasma-based frozen blood product) for the treatment of acquired hypofibrinogenemia in bleeding adult cardiac surgical patients.

 "Bleeding is a common and serious complication of cardiac surgery; however, there remain many areas of uncertainty about the best transfusion management strategies," says Dr. Barry Rubin, Medical Director, Peter Munk Cardiac Centre, University Health Network (UHN).
 "Through their findings, our accomplished clinical research team will continue to lead the way for improving the management of bleeding in cardiac surgery and other settings, with the goal of improving outcomes and reducing costs," he says.